rkeeves/intro-prog-lzw/README.md

 Provided a makefile, **BUT YOU MUST TUNE IT FOR LINUX**.
 This is due to the fact that with mingw on win, the executable extension is needed.
 ## Run
+Examples:
+./lzwtree ./sample/tiny_bit.txt -o ./temp/tiny_bit.out -b
+-b is used to interpret char '1' as a true bit and '0' as a false bit.
+./lzwtree ./sample/tiny_bit.txt -o ./temp/tiny_bit.out -b -t 1
+-t with the value 1 results in a preorder printout.
+./lzwtree ./sample/medium_nonbit.txt -o ./temp/medium_nonbit.out
+Dont use -b for medium_nonbit.txt because we want those characters to be treated as 8 separate bits.

 If you dont provide any cl args, then the app will print to cout the usage.
 Sample folder provides two example source files and an example output.
 1. tiny_bit.txt - (Input) This is a small example based on nbatfai's blog.
 [Labormeres Otthon](https://progpater.blog.hu/2011/03/05/labormeres_otthon_avagy_hogyan_dolgozok_fel_egy_pedat)